 Before you try to find someone's email address, it's important to make sure you're contacting the right person.
 For example, if you want to reach out to a potential client, it helps to get in touch with the business's founder, co-founder or the manager who oversees the department related to your services.

-2. Finding the right person to contact in any organization
+How to find the right person to contact with Google

-If you cannot find the name of someone from the right department, send this message to any employee from the company whose email address you can find:
+If you cannot find the most relevant person to contact, you can send this message to any employee from the company whose email address you can find:

 Hey [First Name],

 I would like to get in touch with your colleague who handles ads.
 Can you let me know who would be the best person to contact?